 Start by chopping up the soap base, this makes it much easier to measure.
 Then, combine your soap base and carrier oil.
 Place them in a microwave-safe bowl, and microwave until the ingredients easily mix together, stirring every ten seconds.

 Next add your scent and color (if you want to.)
 I only added 1 drop of the dye, and I wish I had added more, so I suggest 3 drops.
-You can use any essential oil you want, but I went with the Bliss Blend from Spark Naturals.
+You can use any essential oil you want, but I went with the my all-time favorite, Lavender.
 It’s calming, reduces stress, and is perfect for a nighttime bath.
 Grapefruit would be another great choice for a more invigorating, morning shower!

 Before you add the sugar, make sure you have your molds ready to go!
 You can use an ice cube tray, a mini muffin pan, or your favorite silicon mold to make your sugar scrub cubes; but you want a fairly small shape!